freakyvicky89/hackrf_ma_ryja/README.md

 # hackrf_ma_twarz
 I am not responsible for using this code to break any local and/or international laws.
 Use at your own risk.
-This script finds the local Radio Maryja frequency and broadcasts a chosen wave file or youtube audio on it.')
+This script finds the local Radio Maryja frequency and broadcasts a chosen wave file or youtube audio on it.
 Supports only Polish FM radio frequencies (for now)
 # usage:
 * hackrf_ma_twarz.py *what*